unswcodeRs/codeRs_website/content/workshops/2021-08-23-tidyverse/_index.md

 ### Bio:
 Mercedes is a second year PhD student studying how land management practices like grazing livestock influence post-fire soil chemistry and microbiology.
-She studied her Bachelor's degree at MIT in Boston, USA."I use R to analyse all of my data and to produce all of the figures for my thesis.
+She studied her Bachelor's degree at MIT in Boston, USA.
+"I use R to analyse all of my data and to produce all of the figures for my thesis.
 I'm excited to help you get started and show you what R is capable of."